NaphtaliO/ShiftWizard/README.md

 ## Extra Features

 - Sending automated emails.
-Employees are sent their login in credentials to thier email.
-Also every time they are assign a shift or their shift is edited they are send an email with shift details.
+Employees are sent their login credentials to thier email.
+Also every time they are assigned a shift or their shift is edited they are sent an email with the shift details.
 - Employer users can edit their profile.
-- Employee users are able to change their passwords from the auto-generated one sent to their email
+- Employee users are able to change their passwords from the auto-generated password sent to their email

 #### Security
 - For authentication we used JWT Authentication and token are being stored on the client.
 JSON Web Tokens are a good way of transmitting information between parties securely because they can be signed, which means you can be sure senders are who they say they are.